 Since you are going to install SSL for your shared hosting then you also have FTP login details of your hosting account.
 So put those details (Hostname, user ID, and password, leave the Port and Directory fields unchanged, these details usually contained in the welcome email from the hosting provider) correctly in the form provided and your domain ownership will be automatically verified.
 After that, your certificate will be successfully generated.
 Download the files to your computer.

 If you haven’t the FTP details or you have any problem with FTP verification then you can verify domain ownership by uploading files to your hosting server.
 To do this click on Manual Verification and then click on Manually Verify Domain.
 You have to download the two files provided to you.

 After downloading the files go to your cPanel account and click on File Manager.
-Now you have to create a folder named .well-known and open this folder create another folder here named acme-challenge, usually these two folders already present in within your hosting drive, but if these are not present then you have to create manually.
+Now you have to create a folder named .well-known and open this folder create another folder here named acme-challenge, usually these two folders already present within your hosting drive, but if these are not present then you have to create them manually.

 Now open the acme-challenge folder under .wellknown and upload the two files you have downloaded.
 Go back to Sslforfree and click Download SSL Certificate.

 Manual Verification (DNS):

 It’s the third option available to verify your domain ownership.
 If the above two methods didn’t work for you or you have a problem with hosting credentials or FTP login details then you can verify domain ownership by managing your domain TXT records after going to your Domain management panel where you have registered your domain.